-B. APPLICATION, ALLOCATION AND PENALTY FEES
+B. APPLICATION, ALLOCATION, MONITORING AND PENALTY FEES

-- 1. All applicants are required to pay a nonrefundable fee of \$5,300 at the submission of the preliminary application.
+- 1. All applicants are required to pay a nonrefundable fee of \$5,400 at the submission of the preliminary application.
 This fee covers the cost of the market study or physical needs assessment and a \$1,100 preliminary application processing fee (which will be assessed for every electronic application submitted).
 The Agency may charge additional fee(s) to cover the cost of direct contracting with other providers (such as appraisers). - 2.
 All applicants are required to pay a nonrefundable processing fee of \$1,100 upon submission of the full application. - 3.
-Entities receiving 9% tax credit awards are required to pay a nonrefundable allocation fee equal to the greater of: - (a) 0.58% of the project's total qualified basis or, - (b) seventy-five hundred dollars (\$7,500).
+Entities receiving 9% tax credit awards are required to pay a nonrefundable allocation fee equal to the greater of: - (a) 0.60% of the project's total qualified basis or, - (b) seventy-five hundred dollars (\$7,500).

+For projects with prior awards applying for additional tax credits, the percentage above will be applied to the project's entire amount of qualified basis.
+This fee is in addition to the fee paid at time of the prior award.
 The allocation fee must be paid to the Agency upon the earlier of return of the reservation letter or carryover allocation agreement.
 Failure to return the required documentation (such as ownership entity information) and fee by the date specified may result in cancellation of the tax credit reservation.

 - 4. Entities receiving tax exempt bond volume are required to pay a nonrefundable allocation fee equal to forty (40) basis points of the awarded bond volume.
 (For example, the fee due on a \$10 million bond award would be \$40,000.)
 The allocation fee will be due at the time the bond volume is awarded.
 Failure to return the required documentation and fee by the date specified may result in cancellation of the bond allocation.
 The Agency may assess other fees for additional monitoring responsibilities. - 5.
-If expenses for legal services are incurred by the Committee or Agency to correct mistakes of the Owner which jeopardize use of the tax credits, such legal costs will be paid by the Owner in the amount charged to the Agency or the Committee. - 6.
-The Agency may assess applicants or owners a fee of up to \$500 for each instance of failure to comply with a written requirement, whether or not such requirement is in the Plan.
+Owners must pay a monitoring fee of \$700 per unit (includes all units, qualified, unrestricted and employee) prior to issuance of the project's IRS Form 8609. - 6.
+If expenses for legal services are incurred by the Committee or Agency to correct mistakes of the Owner which jeopardize use of the tax credits, such legal costs will be paid by the Owner in the amount charged to the Agency or the Committee. - 7.
+The Agency may assess applicants or owners a fee of up to \$2,000 for each instance of failure to comply with a written requirement, whether or not such requirement is in the Plan.
 The Agency will not process applications or other documentation relating to any Principal who has an outstanding balance of fees owed; such a delay in processing may result in disqualification of application(s).